 Past president of the university, Professor Dr. Ernst-Ludwig von Thadden has written to me saying:

 I am most grateful to you for all the work you have done to shed light and make progress on the Kurt-Hamann Foundation.
 Without you, I do not think that the University would have known what it knows today and would have been able to act the way it has in the last few years.
+The whole university owes you a debt of gratitude.

 When I spoke in Munich in March at the Institute for Contemporary History, I interviewed Dr. Carolin Lange about her upcoming project to discover how ordinary Germans feel about possessing once Jewish-owned goods bought, during the Third Reich, cheaply at auction or stolen.